eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-feature.md

 Each desired property itself can be either a simple/scalar value or a complex object; allowed is any JSON value.

+Please note however, that besides persisting the desired properties, and indexing the fields for search requests, filtering etc. for the time being, Ditto does not implement their further processing.
+Such functionality will come with future releases.

 ### Feature definition

 Ditto supports specifying a definition for a feature in order to document how a feature's state is structured